utumno86/grab_bag/CompletionStatus.md

-Partners Capital Document Load Completion Statuses
+Client Document Load Completion Statuses
 ==================================================

 (Note: We normally look into three tables for completion statuses.